Link between thermodynamic correlation signatures and superconductivity in twisted trilayer graphene: Mapping twist-dependent signatures of interaction effects

 While $1$D spatial line cuts provide a concrete quantitative understanding of how the electronic character varies with $\theta_{12}$, a natural question is the extent to which other microscopic parameters, such as local variations in $\theta_{23}$ or strain, may influence the resulting electronic properties.
-To address this, we conduct local measurements of d$\mu$/d$n$ spanning a $1 \times 1$ $\mu$m$^2$ area where $\theta_{12}$ varies between $1.07^\circ$ and $1.22^\circ$ (Fig.~\ref{fig:grid}), extracting $\Delta\mu_f$ (the sum of $\Delta\mu_e$ and $\Delta\mu_h$), $\Delta_2$, and $\sigma_{e(h)}$ at each pixel. $\theta_{12}$ is the dominant determinant of electronic behavior, consistent with its direct relation to the flat bands.
-However, the data reveal systematic spatial variability in each of these parameters even as $\theta_{12}$ remains fixed (Fig.~\ref{fig:grid}\textbf{h}-\textbf{k}), clearly demonstrating that $\theta_{23}$ and/or local strain can play a secondary, but non-negligible role in modifying the electronic structure.
+To address this, we conduct local measurements of d$\mu$/d$n$ spanning a $1 \times 1$ $\mu$m$^2$ area where $\theta_{12}$ varies between $1.07^\circ$ and $1.22^\circ$ (Extended Data Figure 5), extracting $\Delta\mu_f$ (the sum of $\Delta\mu_e$ and $\Delta\mu_h$), $\Delta_2$, and $\sigma_{e(h)}$ at each pixel.
+The data in Extended Data Figure 5\textbf{h}-\textbf{k} show clear trends of each of these parameters as a function $\theta_{12}$, demonstrating that $\theta_{12}$ is the dominant determinant of electronic behavior, consistent with its direct relation to the flat bands.
+However, the data in Extended Data Figure 5\textbf{h}-\textbf{k} also reveal systematic spatial variations in each of these parameters, even as $\theta_{12}$ remains fixed, demonstrating that $\theta_{23}$ and/or local strain can play a secondary, but non-negligible role in modifying the electronic structure.
 Although the specific microscopic origins of this spatial dependence are difficult to determine conclusively, we speculate that the observed variations are more likely to result from spatial variability in $\theta_{23}$ than by changes in local strain (Methods).